OpenBB-finance/OpenBB/website/content/cli/usage/commands-and-arguments.md

 ## Auto-complete

-The OpenBB Platform CLI is equipped with an auto completion engine that presents choices based on the current menu and command.
+The OpenBB CLI is equipped with an auto completion engine that presents choices based on the current menu and command.
 Whenever you start typing, suggestion prompts will appear for existing commands and menus.
 When the command contains arguments, pressing the `space bar` after typing the command will present the list of available arguments.
-Note that a menu doesn't has arguments attached.

 This functionality dramatically reduces the number of key strokes required to perform tasks and, in many cases, eliminates the need to consult the help dialogue for reminders.
 Choices - where they are bound by a defined list - are searchable with the up and down arrow keys.